Krnsand/pp4-restaurants/README.md

 ![Multi screen mockup](static/images/multi-device-mockup.png)

 This project is built as part of the Code Institute Full Stack Software Development course.
-For this course, Dirk Ornee had to built a fourth Portfolio Project.
-Since his cousin just started a nail salon and was in dire need of a website with booking capabilities, what better way to build a fourth Portfolio Project and help somebody at the same time!
-Important note: this is not the actual live version that is used by the nail salon, this version is used purely as a project for Code Institute and users can book appointments freely (you won't suddenly be expected to show up at a nail salon).
+I decided to make an app that would make dining and choosing restaurants a littl bit easier for some people.
+Important note: this is not an actual live site that exists out in the world, it is used purely as a project for Code Institute and users can make reservations freely (you won't be expected to show up at any restaurants).

 ## Live Site